Thank You (Stone Temple Pilots album)

-Thank You is a greatest hits collection released by the American alternative rock band Stone Temple Pilots on November 11, 2003 on Atlantic Records.
-The album has sold over 500,000 copies.
+Thank You is a greatest hits album of American rock band Stone Temple Pilots.
+It was released on November 11, 2003, through Atlantic Records.
+The album has sold over 500,000 copies and features most of the band's singles.

 Overview

-Thank You features most of the band's singles.

 There are two versions of the compilation, one that only contains a music CD and another that also features a DVD with live performances, bootlegs (including a performance of the Aerosmith song "Sweet Emotion" with Steven Tyler and Joe Perry), and music videos spanning the band's career.

+Release and reception

+Two singles were released from the album, an acoustic cover of "Plush" and a new song, "All in the Suit That You Wear".
+The band's final single before their break-up, it was intended for the soundtrack of 2002 film Spider-Man.
+However, Chad Kroeger & Josey Scott's song "Hero" was chosen instead.

 Thank You was called "nearly perfect" by AllMusic's Stephen Erlewine, who wrote that "STP made music that sounded great at the time and even better now" and that the band's music had "stood the test of time."
 Rolling Stone gave the compilation album 4 out of 5 stars.

 Big Bang Babies

 An earlier greatest hits album, to be titled Big Bang Babies, was planned for an October 2000 release.
 In addition to twelve of the band's biggest numbers, the album was to feature four new songs, including "Heed the Water Whisperer", "The Way She Moves" and "You Can't Drive Me Away".
 STP planned to record the new material in New York with producer Brendan O'Brien in mid-2000.